-"Ah! that accounts," he said; "you were all out last night, and the burglars took occasion to make a raid on your house.
+"Ah ! that accounts," he said; "you were all out last night, and the burglars took occasion to make a raid on your house.
 I caught a lively young man in the very act; box of tools in his hand!
-If I had been a minute late he would have made his way in"- The family then tried to interrupt-to explain- "Where is he?" exclaimed Mr. Peterkin.
+If I had been a minute late he would have made his way in"> The family then a minute late he would have made his way in"> The family then tried to interrupt>to explain> "Where is he?" exclaimed Mr. Peterkin.